shdwfruit/shdwfruit/README.md

 #### [Mastermind](https://github.com/shdwfruit/mastermind) &nbsp;·&nbsp; Java

-The classic color-sequence deduction game, written from scratch in a single self-contained Java file — board state, guess scoring, and the interactive loop, with no external dependencies.
+The classic color-sequence deduction game, written from scratch in a single self-contained Java file.
+Has board state, guess scoring, and the interactive loop, with no external dependencies.

 `Java`